-8.16 See your supervisor immediately if: blood or OPIM comes in contact with the mucous membranes such as the eyes, nose, and mouth, or skin lacerations.
-For example, the employee receives a needle stick from a contaminated needle; the employee is bitten and the bite breaks the skin.
+8.16 See your supervisor immediately if: blood or OPIM comes in contact with the mucous membranes such as the eyes, nose, and mouth, or skin lacerations; employee receives a needle stick from a contaminated needle; employee is bitten and the bite breaks the skin.
 Also see your supervisor for more information on HBV, HIV, HCV, and preventing transmission of these and other bloodborne diseases.